Davospike/segpSPA/README.md

 This project aims to challenge and test awareness on the topic of fake news in media on the internet, as well as demystifying current global events.
 The project will be largely targeted at those that consume large amounts of new information from web sources and social media.
 We will aim to not only educate a user on how damaging fake news can be to society, but also hopefully help the user understand how they can better protect themselves against fake news.

-The application is for a desktop environment and integrates play via a quiz-based interface, whereby users can choose a specific news topic to answer questions about whether they thought a particular news article resembled true or fake news.
+The application is for a desktop and mobile environments and integrates play via a quiz-based interface, whereby users can choose a specific news topic to answer questions about whether they thought a particular news article resembled true or fake news.
 The website also contains and educational page highlighting the history of fake news, the dangers of it, and how to combat it.

 https://user-images.githubusercontent.com/72808876/116984108-cbeef480-acc2-11eb-9623-ba0c66fce88f.mov